OpenFn/docs/docs/documentation.md

 ## Triggers

 Triggers _start_ jobs running.
 They come in 4 types.
-The most common are "message filters", but there are also "timers", "flows", and "fails".
+The most common are "message filter" triggers, but there are also "cron" triggers, "flow" triggers, and "fail" triggers.

 ### Message Filter Triggers